Higher education in Afghanistan: Grants

 Participation in research is now a requirement for the promotion of faculty at every level.
-In the first round of competitive bidding in 2012, research grants were approved for projects proposed by faculty members from Kabul University, Bamyan University and Kabul Education University.
+In the first round of competitive bidding in 2012, research grants were approved for projects proposed by faculty members from Kabul University, Bamyan University, and Kabul Education University.
 Projects concerned the use of IT in learning and research; challenges of the new middle school mathematics curriculum; the effect of automobile pollution on grapevines; integrated management of nutrients in wheat varieties; traditional ways of blending concrete; and the effect of different methods of collecting sperm from bulls.
 The research committee established at each of the 12 universities approved nine research proposals in 2013 and a further 12 in 2014.

-The Ministry of Higher Education has been working with the Asian Institute of Technology in Thailand to develop joint educational programmes.
+The Ministry of Higher Education has been working with the Asian Institute of Technology in Thailand to develop joint educational programs.
 As part of this collaboration, 12 university faculty members were seconded to the institute in 2014.

 Major support has been provided to the development of the Ministry of Higher Education and public universities through significant investments from the United States Agency for International Development (USAID) through a series of cooperative agreements.
-These projects include the Higher Education Program I (2006-2010) implemented by a consortium composed of the Academy for Education Development, University of Massachusetts, and Indiana University; Higher Education Program II (2010-2013) implemented by the University of Massachusetts, and the University Support and Workforce Development Program (2014-2019) implement by FHI 360, University of Massachusetts and Purdue University.
+These projects include the Higher Education Program I (2006–2010) implemented by a consortium composed of the Academy for Education Development, the University of Massachusetts, and Indiana University; Higher Education Program II (2010–2013) implemented by the University of Massachusetts, and the University Support and Workforce Development Program (2014–2019) implement by FHI 360, University of Massachusetts, and Purdue University.

 Work began on drafting a national research policy in 2014.